tdwg/bdq/tg2/_build_review/templates/extension/bdqffdq/bdqffdq_extension-header.md

 ### 1.1 Purpose (non-normative)

 The purpose of this document is to define the official vocabulary extension for the `bdqffdq:` ontology.
-It provides additional axioms, such as range constraints and logical distinctions, that refine and extend the semantics of the core vocabulary terms in the BDQ Fitness for Use Framework.
+It provides additional axioms, such as range constraints and logical distinctions, that refine and extend the semantics of the core vocabulary terms in the BDQ Fitness For Use Framework.

 These axioms enable more precise reasoning, validation, and integration with OWL tools.
 They are intended to complement the human-readable term list provided in the main ontology documentation without altering the open and minimally constrained design of the core Fitness For Use Framework.
 Additional normative expectations, which are not formally represented in the ontology or included here, are listed in [Section 2 of the bdqffdq: landing page](../../bdqffdq/index.md#2-use-of-terms-normative) to clarify the intended use of these terms in practice.